wcspmgc/Genie/README.md

 # Genie

-## The project is completed but the demo repo is currently Work-in-Progress - will be completed in a few days!
+## Project complete, Demo - Work-in-progress

 Genie is a desktop Retrieval Augmented Generation (RAG) app for locally querying your documents with AI.
 Welcome to my final year project showcase!